 All ion selective electrodes suffer from interference from ions which are similar in nature to the target ion.
 For this reason, ISE Electrodes are not recommended for use in brackish or salt water due to the high level of interfering ions.

-In order to achieve accurate readings with ISE electrodes, the Probe needs to be either placed in flowing water, or needs to be stirred or raised and lowered continuously to ensure a minimum flow rate of 0.3m/s over the electrode.
-If there is no water flow across the ISE electrode, the ions in the immediate area of the electrode will be depleted and the reading will start to fall.
-This also applies to calibration, where the probe should be stirred at all times.
+In order to achieve accurate readings with ISE electrodes, it is recommended the probe is calibrated in a similar condition as is expected in the field measurement.
+If using in a flowing environment, for the most accurate results the calibration solutions should be stirred at a similar rate as to the expected flow of the environment.
+If the probe is to be used in a static environment (e.g. a lake or reservoir) then there is no requirement for stirring during calibration.